Clock-People/.github/profile/README.md

 # 🌟 Clock People!

-We are a group of engineers exploring new technologies and refining our skills through collaborative projects.
+Clock People is a group of professional web developers / engineers exploring new technologies and refining our skills through collaborative projects.
 Our goal is to create a supportive environment for experimentation and innovation.

 ## 🚀 Our Mission